Sparta Coach & Body Company,

 John W. Hallack

-John W. Hallack was born in 1844 and raised in New York.
+John W. Hallack was born in 1844 and raised in Wyoming County, New York.
 When he came to Almont, Michigan, he intended to study theology and literature at Hillsdale College but on 4 Jan 1864 his plans changed as he volunteered to serve in the War of the Rebellion.
 During the Civil War, John Hallack was a Private in Co.
 E and L of the 8th Michigan Cavalry.
 Afterwards, in 1866, John returned to Hillsdale College completing his studies and in June of 1872 became an ordained minister and entered the ministry.

 "Mrs. Ellen Ray has sold the Antrim County Sentinel at Bellaire to Walter S. Ryness of Grand Rapids and John W. Hallack of Sparta, who intend to continue the publication of the paper without any change of name.
 Both gentlemen are well known to the newspaper world.
 Hallack having been for many years the proprietor of the Sentinel at Sparta and Mr. Ryness having been the founder and proprietor of the Sparta Leader."--The Detroit Free Press reported on the 28th of May 1900.